Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Introduction

-Unfortunately, both parameter estimation and GOF assessment have long been computationally challenging in the large-scale setting with many respondents, items, and latent factors \citep[e.g.,][]{Cai2010, Cai2010a}.
-Existing methods for confirmatory IFA may therefore be sub-optimal for analyzing complex, high-dimensional item response data arising from sources such as surveys, standardized tests, online applications, and electronic data capture, many of which are becoming increasingly available to social scientists \citep[e.g.,][]{Pardos2017, Woo2020}.
-To clarify this issue, consider \citeauthor{Bock1981}'s (\citeyear{Bock1981}) marginal maximum likelihood (MML) estimator, which has many desirable statistical properties and is typically the preferred estimator for confirmatory IFA parameter estimation.\footnote{We note that other estimators such as limited-information estimators \citep[e.g.,][]{Joreskog2001, Muthen1978, Muthen1984} and joint maximum likelihood (JML) estimators \citep{Chen2019} are more computationally efficient than the MML estimator.
+Unfortunately, both parameter estimation and GOF assessment have long been computationally challenging in the large-scale setting with many respondents, items, and latent factors \parencite[e.g.,][]{Cai2010, Cai2010a}.
+Existing methods for confirmatory IFA may therefore be sub-optimal for analyzing complex, high-dimensional item response data arising from sources such as surveys, standardized tests, online applications, and electronic data capture, many of which are becoming increasingly available to social scientists \parencite[e.g.,][]{Pardos2017, Woo2020}.
+To clarify this issue, consider \citeauthor{Bock1981}'s (\citeyear{Bock1981}) marginal maximum likelihood (MML) estimator, which has many desirable statistical properties and is typically the preferred estimator for confirmatory IFA parameter estimation.\footnote{We note that other estimators such as limited-information estimators \parencite[e.g.,][]{Joreskog2001, Muthen1978, Muthen1984} and joint maximum likelihood (JML) estimators \parencite{Chen2019} are more computationally efficient than the MML estimator.
 However, these alternative estimators have different statistical properties --- for example, limited-information estimators are not asymptotically efficient, while JML estimators are only consistent when the sample size and the number of items simultaneously tend to infinity --- and are not considered further here due to space constraints.} The MML approach bases inference on the marginal likelihood of the observed item responses, which is obtained by integrating out the latent factors.
 Problematically, however, evaluating this integral is computationally burdensome when the number of factors $P$ is even moderately large (e.g., $P \geq \num{5}$).
-Researchers have devised numerous methods to avoid this computational burden: adaptive Gaussian quadrature methods \citep{Rabe-Hesketh2005, Schilling2005}, Laplace approximation methods \citep[e.g.,][]{Huber2004}, Monte Carlo expectation-maximization (EM) algorithms \citep[e.g.,][]{Meng1996, Song2005}, Markov Chain Monte Carlo methods \citep[e.g.,][]{Beguin2001, Edwards2010}, and stochastic approximation methods \citep[SA; e.g.,][]{Cai2010, Cai2010a, Zhang2020}.
-Of the above methods, SA procedures such as the Metropolis-Hastings Robbins-Monro (MH-RM) algorithm \citep{Cai2010} and the stochastic EM (StEM) algorithm \citep{Zhang2020} are the most computationally efficient; in recent years, MH-RM has been particularly widely used in the social and behavioral sciences due to its flexibility and computational efficiency.
+Researchers have devised numerous methods to avoid this computational burden: adaptive Gaussian quadrature methods \parencite{Rabe-Hesketh2005, Schilling2005}, Laplace approximation methods \parencite[e.g.,][]{Huber2004}, Monte Carlo expectation-maximization (EM) algorithms \parencite[e.g.,][]{Meng1996, Song2005}, Markov Chain Monte Carlo methods \parencite[e.g.,][]{Beguin2001, Edwards2010}, and stochastic approximation methods \parencite[SA; e.g.,][]{Cai2010, Cai2010a, Zhang2020}.
+Of the above methods, SA procedures such as the Metropolis-Hastings Robbins-Monro (MH-RM) algorithm \parencite{Cai2010} and the stochastic EM (StEM) algorithm \parencite{Zhang2020} are the most computationally efficient; in recent years, MH-RM has been particularly widely used in the social and behavioral sciences due to its flexibility and computational efficiency.
 However, even these state-of-the-art SA procedures are slow when the sample size $N$, number of items $J$, and number of factors $P$ are all large (e.g., $N \geq \num{10000}$, $J \geq \num{100}$, and $P \geq \num{10}$).